Almond Rhubarb Cake

 - 1 cup (2 sticks) unsalted butter, room temperature

-- ¾ cup plus 3 tablespoons sugar, plus more for pan
+- ¾ cup plus 3 tablespoons granulated sugar, divided

 - ¾ teaspoon salt